GoDaddy vs Namecheap – Which is the Best Domain Name Registrar?

 Let’s start with some data, just to give you a handle on where both companies stand and how many domains they each have under their umbrellas.

-GoDaddy clearly win the popularity contest, having registered roughly 50 times more domain names than Namecheap.
-In fact, GoDaddy lead the domain market as a whole, with all the other players quite far behind (for example, they have registered five times more domains than the company that’s second on the list).
+GoDaddy clearly win the popularity contest, having registered nearly ten more domain names than Namecheap.
+In fact, GoDaddy lead the domain market as a whole, with all the other players quite far behind (for example, they have registered roughly six times more domains than the company that’s second on the list).